 We see WWE alumni like Brock Lesnar, Batista, and Bobby Lashley who have possibly juiced, but is The Rock one of them?

 Based on the physical evidence, it seems like The Rock is still on steroids, even though he claims to have led a steroid-free life since his brief experimentation on juicing.

 If it's true that Johnson is still using steroids, here's what he's probably taking.

-The Rock’s Steroid Stack
+Diving into The Rock's Supplement Stack

 Johnson may have had testosterone during his entire wrestling career, helping him pack on muscle and become an absolute beast.

 Steroids are prevalent in the wrestling industry, and there is a good chance that he took them to look like the most intimidating alpha male in the ring.

 This would also explain how he got his huge traps, which he's had since his WWE days.

 HGH is probably what allowed Johnson to gain muscle and burn fat simultaneously.
 His skull increasing is another giveaway sign of HGH use.